wp-plugins/featured-galleries/readme.txt

 = Will it be improved? =

-Probably.
-I'm not sure what else there is to change.
+Possibly.
+Do you have any suggestions?
 What I'd really like to see is the functionality adopted into the core.
 We have featured images, why not featured galleries?

+= Can I place the metabox in both the sidebar and under the editor? =

+Yes!
+Turns out there is CSS that lets me changes the behavor of the preview thumbnails depending on the position, so it should look good both in both positions.

 == Screenshots ==